StafLoker/telegram-group-media-downloader/README.md

 - Organizes files into folders by date.
 - User input for group name, date range, and save location.
 - Creates a structured directory for downloaded files.
+- Permit to use configs

 ## Requirements

-Install the following Python packages:
+### Install the following Python packages:

 - `telethon`
 - `asyncio`